Navigine/Indoor-Navigation-Android-Mobile-SDK-2.0/README.md

 }
 ```

-> Make sure the MavenCentral repository is added to your project as shown above.
+> Make sure the MavenCentral and JitPack repositories is added to your project as shown above.

 **2) Initialize Navigine SDK once (e.g., in Application or an early Activity)**